MutualFormer: Multi-Modality Representation Learning via Cross-Diffusion Attention: Applications

-To validate the effectiveness of our newly proposed MutualFormer, we select the RGB-Depth salient object detection which is a popular problem.
-As shown in Fig. \ref{fig:Fig.1}, the MutualFormer-based SOD framework contains three main modules, including Focal Feature Extractor (FFE), MutualFormer-based Fusion module (MF) and Decoder network.
-We will introduce these modules in subsequent sections, respectively.
+To validate the effectiveness of our newly proposed MutualFormer, we first select the RGB-Depth salient object detection problem.
+As shown in Fig. \ref{fig:Fig.1}, overall the MutualFormer-based SOD framework contains three main modules, including Feature Extractor, MutualFormer representation module and Decoder network, as introduced respectively below.